-A: The New Station Wizard creates the station in your Workbench user_home.
-To start the station in the Application Director you must first copy the station, using the platform Station Copier, to the platform daemon user_home .
+A: The New Station Wizard creates the station in your Workbench user\home.
+To start the station in the Application Director, you must first copy the station, using the platform Station Copier, to the platform daemon user\home .

-NOTE: This scenario is true for early Beta versions.
-However in later versions the final (Finish) step of the wizard includes several action-on-Finish options, one of which is: Copy station to secure platform for "localhost" on Finish.
+NOTE: The final (Finish) step of the wizard includes several action-on-Finish options, one of which is: Copy station to secure platform for "localhost" on Finish.
 If selected, on finishing the wizard closes and the platform Station Copier appears.